robinrob/rsmithio/_posts/2018-01-26-when-to-write-unit-tests.md

 * **Automated tests save you time**.
 Manual testing is extremely time-consuming, and when you don't have automated tests, it's difficult to make any kind of incremental changes to your code and be confident that it still works.
 If you are doing lots of manual testing as you go, this will waste lots of precious time.
-If you make a lot of code changes and *then* everything all at once, things might be too broken to recover quickly.
+If you make a lot of code changes and *then* manually test everything all at once, things might be too broken to recover quickly.

 With automated tests, you can make many incremental changes and quickly validate them to ensure that you are not breaking fundamental functionality.
 You'll still want to do manual tests at the end of course, but knowing core logic is still working as you develop allows you to get on with changes quicker.
 Cutting out even a small percentage of the brutally-menial work of manual testing amounts to a huge time-saving.

-Particularly for complex code, I find writing an automated test suite up-front to save me a lot of *overall* development time, before I begin counting on-going maintenance time.
+Particularly for complex code, I find writing an automated test suite up-front to save me a lot of *initial* development time, before I begin counting on-going maintenance time.
 By the time the automated tests are passing and it comes to manual testing, it often turns out that things are *just working*.
 This is a great thing to experience.